 On this London trip, I was to attend a gala, I would be visiting with a good friend of mine who would be staying with me.
 Since it was such a formal affair, I wanted something a bit more refined!
 And that’s exactly what I got!

 And boy did it cost me quite the pretty penny too!
 Luckily, I was able to earn points for my stay as it is a Marriott property.

 What I Liked About London Marriott Hotel Park Lane

 Lovely breakfast, complimentary (not sure if it’s only for Marriott Bonvoy members)

 The staff was very friendly and helped me to store my bags downstairs until the room was ready.

 24/7 Room Service

 Very Sophisticated, Stylish Hotel

 Loved the style of my room, elegant yet cozy.
-Also liked bidet in bathroom.
+Also liked the bidet in the bathroom.
 Wish more American hotels had them.
-Take a peak at all the rooms here.
+Take a peek at all the rooms here.

 Great Views of Hyde Park